import numpy as np

 0.0, -300.0, 8935350.0)

-Again, note that in case we needed to resample into a grid specified by an existing âtemplateâ raster, we could skip this step and simply read the transform from the template file, as in rasterio.open('template.tif').transform
+In case we needed to resample into a grid specified by an existing template raster, we could have skipped this step and simply read the transform from the template file, as in rasterio.open('template.tif').transform

 .